kubernetes/community/contributors/devel/kubemark-guide.md

 ## Architecture

-On a very high level Kubemark cluster consists of two parts: real master components and a set of “Hollow” Nodes.
-The prefix “Hollow” means an implementation/instantiation of a component with all “moving” parts mocked out.
+On a very high level Kubemark cluster consists of two parts: real master components and a set of "Hollow" Nodes.
+The prefix "Hollow" means an implementation/instantiation of a component with all "moving" parts mocked out.
 The best example is HollowKubelet, which pretends to be an ordinary Kubelet, but does not start anything, nor mount any volumes - it just lies it does.
 More detailed design and implementation details are at the end of this document.